selfcontained/browserify-dev-bundler/README.md

 +    `pre-bundle` - [bundle, moduleName, modulePath] - prior to bundle call
 +    `pre-response` - [error, response, moduleName, source] - prior to calling `send()` on the response
 +    `new-source` - [moduleName, source] - whenever the source updates due to files changing.
++    `bundle-error` - [error] - fired whenever an error is intercepted from a bundle call

 ```javascript
 bundler = DevBundler({ root: '/my/modules' });